dgis/xsddiagram/ReadMe.txt

 CHANGES:

-version 0.16 (2013-01-16)
+version 0.16 (2013-01-23)
-- Fix an issue to prevent the cylcles in the imported file.
+- Fix an issue to prevent the cylcles in the imported files.
+- Add a dialog to download an URL targeting a xsd file.

 version 0.15 (2013-01-13)
 - Show the enumerates documentation.